vectordotdev/vector/website/content/en/guides/level-up/e2e-ack-guide.md

 support will wait before responding for acknowledgement from all the sinks that its events flow through.

-If any sink rejects a message, that failure marks the batch that the message is part of as _failed_, and the source will respond accordingly.
-For example, HTTP sources will produce some 400 error code, while sources like Kafka that don't handle rejection behaves similarly to a positive acknowledgement.

 But you can enable acknowledgements individually for each sink if you want more granular control over how acknowledgements for specific cases (e.g. you're buffering your data).
 When you enable `acknowledgements` for a supported sink, all sources connected